lifeiscontent/realworld/api/docs/feature-development/model.md

 #### Validation tests

-In our database we setup contracts about which columns are required, but in order to take advantage of what rails has to offer, we should set up validation logic to give us a nice abstraction when handling errors.
+In our database, we set up contracts about which columns are required, but to take advantage of what Rails have to offer, we should set up validation logic to give us a nice abstraction when handling errors.

 ```rb
 # frozen_string_literal: true